-The more loans you have, the more due dates and payment amounts you deal with.
+The more loans you have, the more due dates and payment amounts you have to deal with.
 This can get mind-boggling after a while.
 To make it less stressful for you, ask lenders if you can change the payment dates.
 By synchronizing your dates, you’ll have to worry about one due date only.

-Another way you can synchronize is by consolidating your student loans.
+Another way you can synchronize your payment dates is by consolidating your student loans.
 Essentially, you combine multiple loans into one, so you only have one interest rate, one monthly payment amount, and one due date.
 It becomes much easier to manage.

 Step 4: Keep all Loan-Related Mail and Documents in One Place

 Every loan you took out would have its own set of documents that you received.
 These may include financial aid award letters, disclosure documents, promissory notes, and others.
 You may need to refer to these papers sometime.
 To avoid wasting time searching for a relevant document when you need it, keep all documents in one place.
 Organize this further by filing the documents associated with different loan servicers in separate folders.

 You can track both, your federal and private student loans online.

 Federal student loans can be tracked by logging in to the National Student Loan Data System.
 You will need your FSA ID and Social Security number to log in to the NSLD system.